 WHY WE LIKE IT: This is the best weight lifting belt for big guys, made out of extremely durable 6″ genuine leather with suede lining and XXL sizing from 42″ to 48″

 Thanks to this weight lifting belt’s 4-inch leather and inner foam padding, our back and abdominals felt well supported.
 A durable dual prong roller buckle also provides adjustable tension using traditional hole pairs.
 Although we feel well supported, inner foam padding is prone to wear from time to time, so we do not recommend daily use.

 Aside from the belt Harbinger name, we really like the double stitching on the outside and a contoured design also uses a tapered back and a wide front to provide more support to the abdominal muscles.
 It also comes with a lifetime warranty.
 The best weight lifting straps are another great option.

 #6 Fire Team Fit Weight Lifting Belt

 WHY WE LIKE IT: This weight lifting belt comes in extra wide sizing (6 inches) and weighs only 0.6 pounds.
 It is a great choice for people who prefer a lighter weight belt for casual lifting.

 Thanks to breathable fabric, this weight lifting belt is sweat resistant.
-We also like the fact it doesn’t pinch the skin as leather belts may on occasion.
+We also like the Fire Team Fit Weightlifting Belt’s lightweight contour design and the fact it doesn’t pinch the skin as leather belts may on occasion.
 Lastly, it includes a lifetime warranty, which matches most of the warranties on this list.

 #7 Steel Sweat Weight Lifting Belt